jonathanericksen/Party_Tweets/README.md

 In part two, I experimented with a number of deep learning models in an attempt to extract the best model (LSTM, GRU), model architecture, and hyperparameters.
 In all cases, and given the data set available, each model exhibited clear signs of overfitting on the training set.
 The model with the best performance prduced an accruacry score of ~78% on the testing set, far below our target of 90%.

-The below image depicts the training vs. validation accuracy score for each epoch during the model training.
-The divergence in accuracy scores indicates clear overfitting of the training data:
+The below image depicts the training vs. validation accuracy score for each epoch during model training.
+The divergence in accuracy scores indicates clear overfitting on the training data:

 <p align="center">
      <img src="images/Model_performance.png" width="500" height="375">